theupdateframework/specification/tuf-spec.md

   number of bytes specified in the snapshot metadata file, or some Z number of bytes.
 The value for Z is set by the authors of the application using TUF.
 For example, Z may be tens of kilobytes.
-If consistent snapshots are not used (see Section 7), then the filename used to download the targets metadata file is of the fixed form FILENAME.EXT (e.g., targets.json).
+If consistent snapshots are not used (see [[#consistent-snapshots]]), then the filename used to download the targets metadata file is of the fixed form FILENAME.EXT (e.g., targets.json).
   Otherwise, the filename is of the form VERSION_NUMBER.FILENAME.EXT (e.g., 42.targets.json), where VERSION_NUMBER is the version number of the targets metadata file listed in the snapshot metadata file.

 1. **Check against snapshot role's targets hash**.
 The hashes of the new targets metadata file MUST match the hashes, if any, listed in the